 If you’re like me and get the urge to mess around with your PC then this might interest you or if you’re seriously looking to setup an IIS Server along with MySQL & phpMyAdmin then again, this is for you.
-This is a quick how-to for setting up MySQL & phpMyAdmin on Windows if you’re planning to install Wordpress or any such application dependent on these technologies.
+This is a quick how-to for setting up MySQL & phpMyAdmin on Windows if you’re planning to install WordPress or any such application dependent on these technologies.
 There are other options like Xampp but I’d like to talk about how one can set these components individually.
 Setting up an IIS Server is quite easy & so is MySQL & phpMyAdmin, so here’s how:

 -